dfosco/danielfos.co/i-hate-supermarkets.md

 Let's review the steps necessary to successfully buy groceries, once you're at the supermarket:

   - Get a shopping cart
-  - Put food itens in shopping cart
+  - Put stuff in shopping cart
-  - Put food itens in the checkout tray
+  - Put stuff in the checkout tray
-  - Put food itens in bags
+  - Put stuff in bags
   - Put bags in shopping cart
   - Put bags in your car